Corncodes/MoneyMinder/journals/amanuel-y.md

     - budget POST will be made upon saving the budget name & monthly income
         - Monthly balance & spending total calculated in back-end after POST and then again upon the addition of each expense item
+    - "Save incomplete budgets" moved up from stretch goal to MVP
         - Added the Complete boolean to the budget
     - Added order (priority? ordering?) field to expense

 Breakthroughs: